Things to see and do - Brussels

 Leaving for Belgium

 Aris Grand Place Hotel from55 €Book

 Starting at the famous Grand-Place, here's an idea for a weekend that will enable you to discover the many riches that central Brussels has to offer.Customise this route and add it to My travel book

-At the top of Rue de la Montagne, the architect Cluysenaar built an elegant Classical façade with pilasters in 1846.
+In 1846, the architect Cluysenaar built an elegant Classical pilastered façade at the top of rue de la Montagne.
 The Galerie du Roi and Galerie de la Reine are covered with a glass vault on a metal framework.
-The galleries are home to many luxury shops (including two bookshops), teashops and restaurants.
-At the junction with Rue des Bouchers, the Galerie de la Reine heads left into a third gallery called Galerie des Princes.
+The galleries are home to many luxury shops, teashops and restaurants.
+At the junction with Rue des Bouchers, the Galerie de la Reine continues left into a third gallery called Galerie des Princes.

 This small street lined with touristic restaurants is also home to the famous Toone Puppet Theatre which is held very dear by the people of Brussels.

 In 1830, this theatre witnessed the beginning of the "September Days".
 During a performance of La Muette de Portici by Auber, the audience sparked off the rebellion.
 Rebuilt in 1855 by Poelaert en 1855, the building was renovated in 1985-86.
 The postmodernist part that was added at that point blends in perfectly with the original neo-Classical building.
 The interior is richly decorated, by well-known contemporary artists such as Buren.